-The limits of the transportation network study area shall be defined for all levels of TIS analysis, and studied based on the size and extent of the development, the existing and future land uses, and traffic conditions on and near the site.
+The limits of the transportation network study area shall be defined for all levels of TIS analysis.
+The limits of the transportation network to be studied shall be based on the size and extent of the application for development approval, the existing and future land uses, and traffic conditions on and near the site.

 The limits of the study area shall be agreed upon at the coordination meeting.
-The following criteria in Table 3 are used to determine the limits of the study area:
+The following criteria in Table 2 are used to determine the limits of the study area: